-We were formed in November 2005 in connection with the acquisition of AIM and became a publicly traded company in December 2005.
+Air Industries Group, Inc. was formed in 2005 in connection with the "reverse-merger" of AIM into a publicly traded company with nominal assets.
 In June 2007, we changed our name to Air Industries Group, Inc. In addition to growing organically at AIM, we acquired Sigma Metals in April 2007, Welding Metallurgy in August 2007, and acquired the business now operated by Nassau Tool Works, Inc. ("NTW") in an asset acquisition in June 2012 (the "NTW Acquisition").
-In October 2008, we discontinued the operations of Sigma Metals, and subsequently liquidated or otherwise disposed of its assets.
+In October 2008, we discontinued the operations of Sigma Metals, and liquidated or otherwise disposed of its assets.
 Consequently, we currently operate through three subsidiaries: AIM, WMI and NTW.